AnyLog-co/documentation/getting started.md

 Users can execute the AnyLog commands by sending the commands via REST to a node in the network.
 A node receiving REST requests interprets and executes the command regardless if the command is issued on the CLI or via REST.
-Additional information on the REST API to AnyLOg is available at the following section: [Using REST](using%20rest.md).
+Additional information on the REST API to AnyLog is available at the following section: [Using REST](using%20rest.md).

 ## Sending messages to peers in the network